SFPC/finance-and-administration/2019/readme.md

 The purpose is to provide insight and clarity that will help the board or future organizers understand how to schedule programming to be profitable or understand what reserves need to be in place in order to run a program at no profit.
 This budget narrative will show income and expenses and further delineate expenses between overhead and program related expenses.

-*This report was written in July 2019 by Lauren Gardner, a Partner at SFPC.*

-*Disclaimer - The purpose of this report is to provide general information about SFPC financial activity.
-The information is provided for reference only to help inform our business decisions.
+This report provides general information about SFPC's financial activity.
+The information is provided for reference to help inform our business decisions.
 I make this report as a budget to project yearly revenue and update it through the year including invoices to see future income and expenses.
 The budget is generated from both cash and invoices/bills (accrual) but our reporting for taxes are compiled without invoices (cash) to show actuals from the year.
 To make this end of year report, I reconcile duplicates between the two and it’s a mix of both.

 e.g. The contracted amount of payment for YCAM was $12,500 recognized as September revenue as an invoice recognized on the budget report but due to paperwork/IRS and ancillary costs it shows up on our actuals and for tax purposes as revenue for Jan 2020 for $11,913.48.
-I chose to include the 11k in this 2019 report to illustrate income from Sponsorships earned through programs delivered in 2019 even though the income was recognized in 2020.*
+I chose to include the 11k in this 2019 report to illustrate income from Sponsorships earned through programs delivered in 2019 even though the income was recognized in 2020.

+*This report was written in July 2019 by Lauren Gardner, a Partner at SFPC.*

 ## Income and Expenses
 SFPC began Jan 2019 with a balance of $113,000.
 Approximately 40% was profit generated from 2018 but 60% of the balance was tuition deposits made in December 2018 for the 2019 Spring intensive and 2019 January Code Societies programs.
 So 60% of this balance was already earmarked for upcoming program expenses.
 In 2019, SFPC made $343,816 in income and had $431,291 in expenses resulting in a deficit of $-84,475.